lessworks/translation/less framework/definition-of-done.md

 The difference between the Definition of Done and Potentially Shippable is referred to as Undone Work.
 The Sprint is planned according to the Definition of Done and thus the Undone Work is excluded—it is planned to be left undone

 <div>
-  {% figure_with_caption "/img/framework/dod", "Figure 1.
-Potentially Shippable and Definition of Done." %}
+  {% figure_with_caption "/img/framework/definition-of-done", "Potentially Shippable and Definition of Done." %}
 </div>

 ## Definition of Done terms